EU Licensed4.8/5

 Metformin alongside other diabetes treatments

-Metformin is almost always the first medicine started for type 2 diabetes, but as the condition progresses, additional treatments may be needed to maintain glucose control.
+Metformin is almost always the first medicine for type 2 diabetes.
+But as the condition worsens, more treatments may be needed.
+These help keep blood glucose under control.

-NICE guideline NG28 provides a clear treatment pathway.
+NICE guideline NG28 shows a clear treatment path.

 Step 1: Metformin alone